-The following local climatic conditions justify modifications to the California Building Standards Code.
+The following local climatic, conditions justify modifications to the California Building Standards Code.

-- 1. The City of Hayward is already experiencing the repercussions of excessive greenhouse gas emissions including increased temperatures and more extreme weather events, decreased precipitation, and increased wildfire risk.
-From 2012 to 2017, Hayward, like the rest of the State, experienced one of the worst droughts on record. - 2.
+- 1. The City of Hayward is already experiencing the repercussions of excessive greenhouse gas emissions including increased temperatures and more extreme weather events, decreased precipitation, and increased wildfire risk. - 2.
 Portions of the City of Hayward are situated along a wildland-urban interface and are extremely vulnerable to wildfires, and human activities releasing greenhouse gases into the atmosphere cause increases in worldwide average temperature, drought conditions, vegetative fuel, and length of fire seasons-all of which contribute to the likelihood and consequences of fire. - 3.
 The City of Hayward's natural gas building infrastructure is a potentially significant source of fire during earthquakes, fire, and other natural disaster events. - 4.
-Marginalized communities in the City of Hayward and worldwide-including people of color, immigrants, indigenous communities, low-income people, those with disabilities, and the unhoused-are already disproportionately affected by climate change and are especially vulnerable to heat events.

-- 5. City of Hayward residents suffer from asthma and other health conditions associated with poor indoor and outdoor air quality exacerbated by greenhouse gas emissions of San Francisco Bay.
-Both of these faults are considered major Northern California earthquake faults which may experience rupture at any time.
-Thus, because the City is within a seismic area. - 6.
+Marginalized communities in the City of Hayward and worldwide-including people of color, immigrants, indigenous communities, low-income people, those with disabilities, and the unhoused-are already disproportionately affected by climate change and are especially vulnerable to heat events. - City of Hayward residents suffer from asthma and other health conditions associated with poor indoor and outdoor air quality exacerbated by the combustion of natural gas. - 6.
+Structures in Hayward are located along or near the Hayward fault, which is likely to produce a large earthquake in the Bay Area. - 7.
 Local conditions have a definite impact upon buildings in Hayward.
-Therefore, it is found to be reasonably necessary that the 2019 California Building Standards Code be changed or modified to mitigate the effects of the above conditions.
+Therefore, it is found to be reasonably necessary that the 2022 California Building Standards Code be changed or modified to mitigate the effects of the above conditions.